DBAwesome01/host-plugins/README.md

 --

-To disable a broken plugin, add `disabled: true`
+To disable a broken plugin, add `"disabled": true`
 Example:
 ```
 	{